This series on “Right Ventricular Dysfunction” is edited by:

 Interventional creation of an endogenous reverse Potts shunt in an infant with pulmonary hypertension and genetic surfactant disorder—a case report

 The focused issue “Right Ventricular Dysfunction” was commissioned by the editorial office, Cardiovascular Diagnosis and Therapy without any sponsorship or funding.
-Martin Koestenberger, Harm Jan Bogaard and Georg Hansmann are serving as the unpaid Guest Editors for the focused issue.
+Martin Koestenberger, Harm Jan Bogaard and Georg Hansmann served as the unpaid Guest Editors for the focused issue.